 Growth milk, what are its benefits?

-What is baby growth milk?
+What is baby formula?

-What does organic growth milk contain?
+What does organic growing-up milk contain?

 • Calcium and vitamin D: key allies to boost your little angel's skeleton.